goingafk/goingafk/README.md

 - **IdlFarming** - A farming simulator that was made in c++ for the CLI to practise game logic and get better at practising game logic.

+Currently using GitLab for my workflow for Meta Quest Development and general Unreal Engine projects.